Skip to content

 Z‑scores are like saying, “How unusual is this photo compared to the rest?”

-See also geometric distribution
+See also Bernoulli distribution

 Leave a Reply